Keyboard shortcuts

 What makes this different from copying the editor

-In the editor, diagrams appear as placeholders like {{diagram:my_diagram}}.
+In the editor, figures appear as tags like <figure slug="my-figure" />.
 These are specific to Accessible Notes — another app won't know what to do with them.

 <figure>